Type 3 Diabetes – Causes, Symptoms & Treatment

 Q. What are the symptoms of Diabetes Type 3?

 A. Memory loss, deteriorating reasoning abilities, language impairment, sudden shifts in mood and personality, anxiety, depression, psychosis, and inappropriate behaviour are some symptoms of Diabetes Type 3.
-However, most signs of type 3 diabetes mimic the symptoms of dementia.
+Overall, most signs of type 3 diabetes mimic the symptoms of dementia.

 Q. Can Type 3 diabetes be reversed?